mfwolffe/mfwolffe.github.io/_pages/music.md

   <div class="rectfix">
     <div>
       <p>
         I supplemented my studies by traveling and taking lessons with principal tubists of major orchestras up and down the east coast, and also with principals throughout the UK and EU.
-Ultimately however, I chose to leave UNC before graduating due to persistent health issues and a combination of rather unforgiving imposter syndrome and constant ruminations about my future as a musician.
+Ultimately however, I chose to leave UNC before graduating due to the stress surrounding the uncertainty which is inherent to the pursuit of a musical career.
 That said, I still practice and perform my own arrangements/transcriptions today.
       </p>
       <p>
-        Favorite composers include Mahler, Shostakovich, R. Strauss, Sibelius, G. Gabrieli, Tchaikovsky, Bruckner, Berlioz, Verdi as well as film composers like Ennio Morricone.
+        Favorite composers include Mahler, Shostakovich, R. Strauss, Sibelius, G. Gabrieli, Tchaikovsky, Bruckner, Berlioz, Verdi as well as film composers like Ennio Morricone & John Williams.
 I am currently teaching myself the harmonica & various <a class="noul" href="https://stonewhistle.com/">Stonewhistle</a> clay flutes for a larger tribute to Ennio Morricone I have been working on for some time.
       </p>
     </div>
     <div>